-Coit Tower sits on a hill that rises high above the streets of San Francisco, and has been a city landmark and tourist attraction since 1933.
+Coit Tower sits on a hill that rises high above the streets of San Francisco and has been a city landmark and tourist attraction since 1933.

 The story of this San Francisco tower starts with a woman by the name of Lillie Hitchcock Coit.
 She was a wealthy San Francisco socialite who donated money to the city to build a landmark in her name.

 You can find Coit Tower on the top of Telegraph Hill on the eastern side of the North Beach neighborhood.
+You might recognize this San Francisco tower from movies such as Sister Act II: Back in the Habit, Doctor Dolittle and from the TV show The Streets of San Francisco.

 For some of the links on this page, I receive a small commission when you purchase.
 You don't pay more when you buy through me and it gives me the chance to offer you all this great content for free!